ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 You can use <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>Insert</kbd> to send a <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>Delete</kbd> to your VM in VMware without affecting your host OS.
 {{% /notice %}}

+{{% notice note %}}

+If you are working in Azure, follow the video instructions at the end of this chapter to install a version of Windows Server for Azure.
+You do not have to install VMWare Tools but should install Firefox.

+Azure supports some backups and restore point options, but they are not as simple to use as VMWare snapshots.
+You can learn more about Azure backups here: https://learn.microsoft.com/en-us/azure/virtual-machines/backup-recovery.
+In general, I have avoided using them in my testing.

+{{% /notice %}}

 ---

 ### Task 2: Configure an Active Directory Domain Controller